Piers Morgan blasted by co-host over Meghan: 'You continue to trash her'

 Morgan, who has previously accused Meghan of tearing Harry away from the royal family, hit out at the interview after it was first broadcast Sunday in the United States.
 He said on Twitter on Monday that it was "just another reminder that anyone who criticizes Meghan Markle is deemed a racist bully."

-He also questioned on Monday's show whether she was being truthful about having suicidal thoughts, comments he has since tried to walk back.
+He also questioned whether she was being truthful about having suicidal thoughts, comments he has since tried to walk back.

-UK media regulator Ofcom said it had received over 41,000 complaints about the program as of Tuesday afternoon.
-"We have launched an investigation into Monday's episode of Good Morning Britain under our harm and offence rules," it said in a statement on Twitter.

 "I understand that you [Morgan] don't like Meghan Markle, you've made it so clear a number of times on this program," said "Good Morning Britain" co-host Alex Beresford.
 "And I understand that you've got a personal relationship with Meghan Markle, or had one and she cut you off," he added.